TfL's Streetspace for London programme

 - Quickly building a strategic cycling network, using temporary materials and including new routes, to help reduce crowding on the Tube and trains and on busy bus routes

-- Changing town centres so local journeys can be safely walked and cycled where possible, for example with wider pavements on high streets to give space for queues outside shops as people safely walk past while socially distancing
+- Changing town centres so local journeys can be safely walked and cycled where possible, for example by creating wider pavements on high streets to allow space for pedestrians as well as queuing outside shops.

 - Reducing traffic on residential streets, creating low-traffic corridors right across London so more people can walk and cycle as part of their daily routine